vishal-patidar-02/PixQuote_AI/client/README.md

 # Background Remover AI 🖼️

 **Background Remover AI** is a simple yet powerful tool that uses AI to remove backgrounds from images.
-Built with the MERN stack (MongoDB, Express.jtrrts, React.js, Node.js), it’s perfect for quick background removal tasks.
+Built with the MERN stack (MongoDB, Express.js, React.js, Node.js), it’s perfect for quick background removal tasks.

 ---